EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 ## Implementing endpoints for quote rules and overrides

-At this point we've explored many of the most common features avilable to us for developing Web APIs.
+At this point we've explored many of the most common features available to us for developing Web APIs.
 So much so that implementing the next two pieces of functionality for our app doesn't really introduce any new concepts.
 So, I wont discuss that here in great detail.

 Feel free to browse the source code [on GitHub](https://github.com/megakevin/end-point-blog-dotnet-5-web-api) if you want though.
 These are the relevant files: